jadecobra/python_tdd_exercises/TDD_CALCULATOR.md

     ================ 2 passed in 0.01s ===========================
     ```
     - we no longer need the previous tests because this new test covers the scenarios for zero, negative and positive numbers
-    - we can remove `test addition` from our TODO list since it passed to mark the task as completed
+    - we can remove `test addition` from our TODO list since it passed, marking the task as completed
     ```python
     # TODO
     # test subtraction